Meet the cast of 2020’s Silent Witness series 23

 Who’s Malcolm Wilde?
 The apparent suspect within the Jason Forbes homicide.
 He works as a locksmith.

 What else has Andre Flynn been in?
-After beginning out with a task as Gaston in The Musketeers in 2016, the younger actor has appeared in Jamestown (above), Papillon, and Blue Iguana.
+After beginning out with a job as Gaston in The Musketeers in 2016, the younger actor has appeared in Jamestown (above), Papillon, and Blue Iguana.

 Robert Pugh performs Robert Wilde